 |Propeller Health's mobile platform--Courtesy of Propeller Health|

-The payoff for Boehringer would come in the form of improved patient adherence with dosing instructions.
-That's an issue all pharma companies are struggling with.
-In a recent speech, CVS Health CEO Larry Merlo said that medication non-adherence is costing the healthcare system about $300 billion per year in unnecessary costs.
+CVS Health ($CVS) CEO Larry Merlo has said that medication nonadherence is costing the healthcare system about $300 billion per year in unnecessary costs.

 "Poor adherence to inhaled medications remains a common barrier to successful management of respiratory disease," said Dr. David Mannino, a professor of medicine at the University of Kentucky, in a statement.
 "Propeller has demonstrated that engagement with their platform can change this, doubling adherence and providing significant clinical benefit.
 I'm encouraged by the potential of combining digital services with existing therapies to improve outcomes.
 Adding these important medications to Propeller's system will help improve care for many patients with COPD and asthma across the US."

 Adding the Diskus franchise of inhalers expands Propeller's addressable market by about 14 million prescriptions representing 54.5% of the combination inhaled corticosteroid/long-acting beta agonist product market, based on 2014 data.

 Hogg said the company hopes to make sensors for GSK's Ellipta inhaler franchise as well, saying "we believe that every sensor should be made specifically for each form factor."

 FierceDrugDelivery's 10 biggest partnerships in drug delivery - Boehringer Ingelheim- Propeller Health

 Editor's Note: This article has been updated with new information from the company's COO.